nadia-polikarpova/cse130-web/lectures/00-hello.md

 ---
 title: Hello, world!
 headerImg: sea.jpg
-date: 2017-03-28
+date: 2025-03-31
 ---

 ## Who am I?

 ![Nadia Polikarpova](https://cseweb.ucsd.edu/~npolikarpova/images/nadia_polikarpova.jpg){#fig:nadia .align-center width=25%}

 - Associate professor
 - UCSD CSE since 2017
 - PhD at ETH Zurich
 - Postdoc at MIT

 ### My Research

-- Program Verification: how to *prove* the program is doing the right thing?
+- *In the past:* Program Verification: how to *prove* the program is doing the right thing?
 - Program Synthesis: how to *generate* a program that does the right thing?
+- Usability of AI assistants: how do programmers use AI assistants and how can we make them better?

 <br>
 <br>